hax0r31337/denpk2/README.md

 The `marshal` format of the Python language stays untouched, so the `marshal` module can be used to load the unpacked code objects.
-The opcodes has been changed as well, so the `dis` module can't be used to disassemble the code objects.
+The opcodes has been shuffled as well, so the `dis` module can't be used to disassemble the code objects.